berkdurmus/trace-station/README.md

 ### Future Considerations for Production-readiness

+- Persistent Vector DB: Currently, we are re-creating vector store from scratch everytime.
+Persistent DB can preserve embeddings between sessions, eliminating repeated processing.

+- Evaluation: We can add mechanisms to evaluate our approaches & models.
+(Realtime eval + dataset based eval).

+- Streaming: We can add streaming for better UX during long generations, so that user does not wait for the end of the llm completion.

+- Queue based architecture: In order for our approaches to be scalable, we can have a queue based architecture for handling many requests.

+- Prompt Management: We can implement a re-usable prompt templates and we can use based on the agent we want, it could be something like enum or a constant.

+- BE + FE: This is a full CLI app, we can create backend api + frontend for this.

+- Better errorHandling.

+- Observability: We can implement Observability with metrics, logging, and tracing.

+- Monitoring: Track token usage and associated costs.
+(Langchain already provides it, we can make use of it I believe.).

+- Feedback from User: (thumbs up/down): We can get user feedback on trace analysis' and use it next time, when we are diagnosing and issue.

+- We can implement fully Autonomous Autofix Agent (requires test.spec.ts file).

 - For Production we can support multiple models like OpenAI’s, Google’s Gemini model but we need to have OpenAIModelProvider its just a few lines of codes.

 - If one provider fails we can try with other one because sometimes apis are down from those providers.

-- We can add streaming for better UX during long generations, so that user does not wait for the end of the llm completion.

-- We can add mechanisms to evaluate our approaches & models.
-(Realtime eval + dataset based eval)

-- Track token usage and associated costs.
-(Langchain already provides it, we can make use of it I believe.)

-- In order for our approaches to be scalable, we can have a queue based architecture for handling many requests.
+- Improve trace We can support visual analysis of screenshots from traces.

 - Instead of fetching the playwright docs from GitHub playwright md files, we can have a scraper written in playwright test, which crawls the playwright documentation webpage.
 Also we can deploy this playwright test to checkly so that it will periodically update the RAG docs.

-- We can implement a re-usable prompt templates and we can use based on the agent we want, it could be something like enum or a constant.

-- We can implement fully Autonomous Autofix Agent (requires test.spec.ts file).

-- We can implement Observability with metrics, logging, and tracing.

 - We can add Alert system for failures or anomalies.

-- We can support visual analysis of screenshots from traces.

-- This is a full CLI app, we can create backend api + frontend for this.

 - We can allow users to add specialized agents for their specific testing patterns and frameworks.